HaoxianChen/smart-contract-verification/README.md

 and 1.5 hour with 10 threads.

 ## REPRODUCIBILITY INSTRUCTIONS

+The results reported in Table 2 in the paper is collected from a server with 125GB memory.
+Smaller memory size may impact the run time of verification tasks.

 1. Download and extract the artifact file
 2. `` cd dcv-tacas23-artifcat ``
 3. Install dependent software from local packages: ``sudo ./install.sh ``